 Tackling Problems in Construction with Geospatial Analytics - 04/12/2019

-The construction industry has always lagged behind in innovation compared to other industries, but geospatial data analytics will transform construction, architectural design and civil engineering.
-Geospatial data analytics is location-based information, generated by billions of devices around the world.
-Thus, the additional insight provided to engineers and architectures helps the construction industry cut costs and improve efficiency.
+The construction industry has traditionally lagged behind in innovation compared to other industries, but geospatial data analytics is set to transform the AEC sector.
+The additional insights provided to civil engineers and architects by geospatial data analytics (location-based information generated by billions of devices around the world) will help the construction industry to cut costs and improve efficiency.

 Core problems with the construction industry

 To understand the gains made from data analytics, it’s important to explain the problems the construction industry faces.
 According to a report, construction projects take 20% longer to complete and go over budget by 80%.
 Thus, we see an industry that’s prone to wasting resources and going significantly over budget.

 One reason for the high costs of construction is the discrepancy between early estimates and reality.
 Early estimates form the backbone of construction projects, but failing to account for one variable throw off the entire estimate.
 When this happens, the project’s scope must be readjusted at the last minute, which is an additional cost to contractors.
 One reason why preliminary estimates go wrong is that they miss out on a single variable.

 Certain variables are difficult to account for but, when encountered can throw off an entire plan.
 Therefore, the construction industry faces high costs due to differences between estimates and reality.